ms-iot/content/en-US/win10/samples/AppInstall.md

     You can do this by either:

     - Wrapping the binaries in an OEM Package and include it when you create the image with ICD/Imggen.
-[TODO: Add link to MSDN doc once live]
     - Manually copy the files over to disk.

 4. Restart the device and your appx will be automatically installed on boot.